peterwallhead/loomio/plugins/README.md

   use_component :kickflip
 ```

-This will make you component available within the app.
+This will make your component available within the app.

 ### Attach components to outlets in the Angular interface
 Now that the component is loaded into our angular app, how to make it appear on the interface?